CronDog

 With this setup, you are telling the task to issue a GET request to Apple's Glassdoor page once every day.

-1. Find the CSS selector that helps iHook identify the Glassdoor score HTML element.
-Go to Apple's Glassdoor website (https://www.glassdoor.com/Reviews/Apple-Reviews-E1138.htm), right-click on the score section, and click Inspect Element: glassdoor-inspect-element
+1. Find the CSS selector that helps CronDog identify the Glassdoor score HTML element.
+Go to Apple's Glassdoor website (https://www.glassdoor.com/Reviews/Apple-Reviews-E1138.htm), right-click on the score section, and click Inspect Element:

 3. Remember this value: .v2__EIReviewsRatingsStylesV2__ratingNum, we'll use it in next step.

 Next, let us create an email notification.
-Under the Notification section, click on ADD button next to Email label, a notification setup dialog will show up:
+Under the Notifications section, click Add next to the Email label.
+The Add email notification dialog opens.

 Then provide the following values: